WuJie1010/WuJie1010.github.io/README.md

 ## New!
+- 2025.06: Two papers are accpeted by ICCV 2025.
+- 2025.06: We Propose [seedance 1.0](https://seed.bytedance.com/seedance), which ranks the first place in the Artificial Analysis Video Arena Leaderboard.
 - 2025.04: We Propose [seedream 3.0](https://seed.bytedance.com/seedream3_0), which tied for first place with gpt4-o in the Artificial Analysis Image Arena Leaderboard.
 - 2025.03: We Propose [seedream 2.0](https://seed.bytedance.com/seedream2_0), a native Chinese-English bilingual image generation foundation model.
 - 2024.09: Two papers are accpeted by NeurIPS 2024.